patrickfav/density-converter/README.md

                                         pixel width (or height if the flag is set) in mdpi/x1.
 In this mode all output images will have the same width (height).
 This argument is mandatory.
-    -scaleIsHeightDp                    If set and scale is in dp it will be interpreted as fixed height not width
-    -skipExisting                       If set will not overwrite a already existing file -skipUpscaling                      If set will only scale down, but not up to prevent image quality loss -src <path to file or folder>       The source.
-Can be an image file or a folder containing image files to be converted.
-This argument is mandatory.
     -threads <1-8>                      Sets the count of max parallel threads (more is faster but uses more memory).
 Possible values are 1-8.
 Default is 4 -v,--version                        Gets current version